Thinking of Becoming a Professional Poker Player?

 A professional poker player is someone who makes their primary living from playing poker.
 They may do this by playing in casinos, online or both.
 A few decades ago, it was a taboo career to tell people you had.
 I remember looking at an apartment for a 6-month tenancy and telling the agent that I was a professional poker player and she was taken aback.
-Since the poker boom and increase in popularity through poker on TV, professional poker has been a realistic and viable way of making a very good living for many people.
+Since the poker boom and increase in popularity through poker on TV, professional poker has been a realistic and viable way of making a very good living for some people.
 Not everyone is going to make millions like Phil Ivey or Daniel Negreanu but there are many happy to turn over much better earnings than a job would afford them.

 How Much Do You Expect To Earn?

 Sometimes a decent player with a year or so of consistent winning thinks he has enough to become a professional poker player.
-The truth is you need a lot of data and many months of consistent earnings in order to make an estimate on what you can reasonably expect to earn as a living.
+You need a lot of data and many months of consistent earnings in order to estimate what you can reasonably expect to earn as a living.
+It’s essential you’ve been monitoring your win rate for some time.
 The other thing is how much have you played to draw the conclusion?
-It’s one thing playing once a week for 10 hours and it’s another playing 50 hours.
+It’s one thing playing once a week for 10 hours part-time and it’s another playing 50 hours.

 What Are Your Monthly Life/Operating Costs?

-Now you know the minimum need to bring in every month to pay for your expenses so you can reconcile this with what you expect to earn each month and see if going professional is a no go already.
+Now you know the minimum need to bring in every month to pay for your expenses.
+You can reconcile this with what you expect to earn each month and see if going professional is a no go already.

 How Mentally Tough Are You?

 You may be a winning player but how do you handle a bad run or adversity?
 Do your crumble under pressure or on a losing run?
 Have you experienced a bad a run and came through it?
 It’s no good being a strong player but going on tilt easily and throwing away your winnings.
 Being mentally tough is a must for a professional poker player.

 What Does Your Family & Friends Think?

 Going professional is a huge decision and whilst some player’s do it irrespective of what others think, its always a good idea to get feedback from your loved ones.
 If they think it’s a solid decision for you and give you support, it will make the transition easier and help you down the line, if you have a bad run.

-What Is Your Contingency Plan?
+What is Your Contingency Plan?

 You need to have a safety net, a back up plan if it all goes wrong or you change your mind.
 Think of this in advance and have one in place.
 Will you back to your old job?
 Will you look for something else or do you have a side income that you can monetise better?

 Can You Motivate Yourself?

 When you are self-employed, no set hours and no boss, self-motivation is very important.
 You need to balance your work with life.
 Common mistakes are doing too much work but not at your best, or not doing enough and struggling to motivate yourself.
 Having a routine and sticking to it is a good idea, but don’t feel obligated to stick to it if you are playing poorly or distracted.

 Becoming a professional poker player is a massive decision, not to be taken lightly.
 There are very few long-term winners that have the other skills required to be professional.
 You need support, a plan, a budget, mental toughness, a love of the game and the ability to motivate yourself to pull it off.